LifePics/Android-SDK/README.md

 20. Finally, Copy Json file to ASSETS folder:

-		There are two main parts you need to check in the .json file.
+		There are two main parts you have to set in the .json file.

 		* Category attributes
 			- CategoryName